andresbasilea/Sysyphus/content/Data Engineering/Apache/Apache Products/Airflow/Apache Airflow.md

 - We defined a DAG named "demo".
 The DAG will run once a day starting Jan.
 1, 2022.
 - Two tasks were created.
 The >> defines a dependency and controls the order of execution of tasks.

+The tasks can run any arbitrary code (Spark jobs, moving data between buckets, sending emails, etc.)

+Airflow normally runs batch workflows, which have a clear start and end and run at regular intervals.
+Airflow is not a streaming solution.
+However, a streaming system such as Kafka is often seen working together with Airflow.